Security Services Customer Master Services Agreement

 15.3 Force Majeure.
 Neither party shall be liable to the other party for any failure to perform any of its obligations under this MSA during any period in which such performance is delayed by circumstances beyond its reasonable control including, but not limited to, fire, flood, war, embargo, strike, riot or the intervention of any governmental authority (a “Force Majeure”).
 In such event, however, the delayed party must promptly provide the other party with written notice of the Force Majeure.
 The delayed party’s time for performance will be excused for the duration of the Force Majeure, but if the Force Majeure event lasts longer than thirty (30) days, or fifteen (15) business days as to a Force Majeure delaying Customer's performance of its payment obligations, the other party may immediately terminate the applicable Service Order and/or SOW by giving written notice to the delayed party.

 15.4 Notices.
 Notices to SecureWorks under this MSA must be in writing and sent by postage prepaid first-class mail or receipted courier service at the address below or to such other address (including facsimile or electronic) as specified in writing and will be effective upon receipt.

 Atlanta, GA 30328

-The parties agree that any and all claims, causes of action or disputes (regardless of theory) arising out of or relating to the MSA and/or the Services shall be brought exclusively in the courts located in Travis County, Texas.
-Customer and SecureWorks agree to submit to the personal jurisdiction of the courts located within Travis County, Texas, and agree to waive any and all objections to the exercise of jurisdiction over the parties by such courts and to venue in such courts.
+The parties agree that any and all claims, causes of action or disputes (regardless of theory) arising out of or relating to the MSA and/or the Services its interpretation, or the breach, termination or validity thereof, the relationships which result from this MSA or any related purchase shall be brought exclusively in the courts located in DeKalb County, Georgia.
+Customer and SecureWorks agree to submit to the personal jurisdiction of the courts located within DeKalb County, Georgia, and agree to waive any and all objections to the exercise of jurisdiction over the parties by such courts and to venue in such courts.

 This MSA will be interpreted and construed in accordance with the English language.